 Are all coffee tampers the same size?

-No, tampers vary in size to reflect the size of the portafilter that comes with your coffee brewing equipment, which is why I’ve categorized the tampers above into the a lot of common sizes.
+No, tampers vary in size to reflect the size of the portafilter that comes with your coffee brewing tool, which is why I’ve categorized the tampers above into the many common sizes.

-It’s worth keeping in mind too, that while in a lot of cases, the tamper is the same size as the portafilter, this isn’t always the case.
+It’s worth keeping in mind too, that while in the majority of cases, the tamper is the same size as the portafilter, this isn’t always the case.

-Some baskets are slightly tapered or have a ridge in them, which implies that you need a slightly smaller tamper, which is why for example the tampers for Sage portafilters are usually 53mm and not 54mm.
+Some baskets are mildly tapered or have a ridge in them, which indicates that you need a slightly smaller tamper, which is why for example the tampers for Sage portafilters are usually 53mm and not 54mm.

 If you’re in doubt, just have a quick google for “best tamper size for <insert your espresso coffee machine here>”, and you’ll usually find others have already answered this issue on forums, Reddit & so on.